platformland/electric-book/book/text/identify.md

 ## 4. Get the level of abstraction right

-Developing a collective understanding of what makes a good platform is also important.
+Developing a collective understanding of what makes a good platform is important.
 A general rule is that if a system is trying to do multiple things, or is highly customizable, it probably isn't a good platform.
 Platforms generally do one thing well - for example send a message, check the status of an application, verify a fact or geocode an address - small pieces loosely joined, rather than monoliths that try to handle every edge-case or be too smart.

 It's worth noting how many of the platforms on the Amazon Web Services Dashboard start with the word 'simple', and generally how the services offered by AWS, Google Cloud and Twillio and other commercial platform providers are focused on a clear task.